Skip to content

 How does PRIMEX help?

-PRIMEX provides curriculum-mapped practice, AI-graded answers and weak-domain analytics for the ACRRM Fellowship Examination (FACRRM), so revision time lands where it matters most.
+PRIMEX provides curriculum-mapped practice, AI-graded answers and weak-domain analytics for the ACRRM Fellowship Assessment (FACRRM), so revision time lands where it matters most.